 While Pondicherry may be to Chennaiites what Goa is to Mumbaikars, there are new experiences to be had in this familiar place.
 The weather is getting scorching, so what better place to beat the heat than in the water?
 Drop-in at the Kallialay Surf School and take advantage of the best months for beginners to learn how to ride the waves.
 If you prefer being below the waves to being above them, you could sign up for some scuba diving lessons at Temple Adventures.

 Shekhawati (from Delhi)

-April might be a bit hot to visit Rajasthan, but the heat also means less crowds.
-This makes it perfect for ambling about the open air art gallery that is Shekhawati.
-One of the nerve centres of Indian business many decades ago, the affluence of its erstwhile residents can be seen in the splendour of the painted havelis (mansions) they left behind.
+April might be a bit hot to visit Rajasthan, but the heat also means fewer crowds.
+This makes it perfect for ambling about the open-air art gallery that is Shekhawati.
+One of the nerve centres of Indian business many decades ago, the affluence of its erstwhile residents can be seen in the splendour of the painted Havelis (mansions) they left behind.
 These are decaying away today, which makes the juxtaposition of the art on their walls even more surreal.
-While almost every town in the region has havelis worth seeing, do visit Sone Ki Dukaan, Haveli Nadine Le Prince, and the Podar Haveli to see some of the best preserved and restored frescoes in the region.
+While almost every town in the region has Havelis worth seeing, do visit Sone Ki Dukaan, Haveli Nadine Le Prince, and the Poddar Haveli to see some of the best-preserved and restored frescoes in the region.

 Sikkim (from Kolkata)

 The reasons to visit Sikkim deserve a few blog posts of their own, but at this time of the year, you should go to marvel at a seasonal wonder – the rhododendron forests coming into glorious bloom.
 It is said that one has not truly understood colours until one hasn’t seen the countless shades of the various blossoms of the rhododendron.
 And perhaps the best places to walk amidst this natural wonder are in the Rhododendron Sanctuaries of Barsey and Shingba.